 The trust of my team assists me daily in the making of good, rapid decisions and helps me to develop myself.

 Definitely my efficiency.
-I’ve learnt how to focus on the result, how to divide up my time, how to be more productive and how to communicate efficiently.
+I’ve learned how to focus on the result, how to divide up my time, how to be more productive and how to communicate efficiently.

-In my leading role I have learnt how to give up responsibility and to delegate tasks, to give everyone the chance to find their own way in new areas and to bring their talents to bare.
+In my leading role, I have learned how to give up responsibility and to delegate tasks, to give everyone the chance to find their own way in new areas, and to bring their talents to bear.

 I got my foot in the door of my biggest sales by cold calling.
 For me, it’s not about whether cold-calling is fun or not – it’s about making contact.
 We want to win over the best companies on the market as our customers and offer our solution as a part of their success.
 This means we have to talk to each other.

 Working in sales means one thing above all others: variety and development.
-In only a few jobs can you learn so much about so many people and companies, adapt yourself to ever changing situations, be creative and continually learn something new.
-You also quickly develop a large network which you can call on when needed.
+In only a few jobs can you learn so much about so many people and companies, adapt yourself to ever-changing situations, be creative, and continually learn something new.
+You also quickly develop a large network that you can call on when needed.

-We have different characteristics which compliment another well.
+We have different characteristics which complement another well.
 Through our open and transparent culture, where errors are allowed and accepted, we have quickly grown into an effective team.